rapid7/insightconnect-plugins/palo_alto_cortex_xdr/help.md

 * The API Key ID
 * The FQDN to your API instance

 The required connection information is available in the Cortex XDR web dashboard.
-Go to the gear icon, click settings, and then click on API Keys in the left.
+Click the gear icon, click settings, and then click on API Keys on the left.

 The API Key will be generated when you create a new API key.